DBA Act

 What does the DBA legislation mean for clients?

-The DBA Act (Deregulation of Employment Relations Assessment) is back in the spotlight due to the lifting of the enforcement moratorium starting from 1 January 2025.
-This raises many questions for clients working with freelancers.
-But what exactly is changing?
-And how should businesses prepare for this enforcement?
-In this article, we discuss the key points of the DBA Act, what it means for clients, and how you can ensure compliance with the legislation.
+The DBA Act (Deregulation of Employment Relations Assessment) was back in the spotlight due to the lifting of the enforcement moratorium in 2025 and now again with the new government and the proposal of the Self-Employed Act (Zelfstandigenwet) in 20256.
+This raised many questions for clients working with freelancers.
+But what exactly changed?
+And how should businesses handle this enforcement?
+In this article, we discuss the key points of the DBA Act, what it meant for clients, and how you can ensure compliance with the legislation.

-What does the DBA Law entail, and what should I be aware of as a client?
+What does the DBA Act entail, and what should I be aware of as a client?

-The DBA Law (Deregulation of Employment Relationships Act) is receiving renewed attention due to the lifting of the enforcement moratorium as of January 1, 2025.
+The DBA Act (Deregulation of Employment Relationships Act) was receiving renewed attention following the lifting of the enforcement moratorium on January 1, 2025, and now with the new cabinet's governing programme, which proposes a Self-Employed Act (Zelfstandigenwet) to replace the existing framework.
 This has led to many questions from clients working with freelancers.
-But what exactly does the DBA Law involve, and what changes for companies with the enforcement of the DBA Law in 2025?
-In our articles, we explain the meaning of the DBA Law, what this law means for you as a client, and how you can ensure compliance to avoid issues.
+But what exactly does the DBA Act involve, and what applies to companies now that enforcement is underway?
+In our articles, we explain the DBA Act, what it means for you as a client, and how you can ensure your working relationships are correctly structured.

 What is false self-employment, and how can I prevent it as a company?